AmiliaApp/innovation-day/README.md

 1. Authenticate admins.
 Currently, the admin pages are openly accessible to anyone.
 This should change for security reasons.
 2. Create a new event.
 Currently, only the active existing event can be modified.
 In the admin page, we need to allow creating a new event and making it active.
 3. Allow viewing non active events and switching the active event.
+4. In `models.php`, throw errors when validation or SQL statements fail.
+In controllers, try/catch the errors and report them.
+Currently, we use `die` for some things, and ignore errors on SQL statements.
+Pretty bad.